-The festival was particularly popular during the Middle Ages, especially in England, where some of the traditions were adapted from older pagan customs.
-Modern Neopaganism celebrates this time under the name of Midwinter or Yule.
+The festival was particularly popular during the Middle Ages, especially in England, where some traditions were adapted from older pagan customs.
+Modern Neopaganismcelebrates this time under the name of Midwinter or Yule.
 Yule or Yuletide, which, while it serves as an archaic term for Christmastide, hearkens back to earlier German and Norse traditions.

-But wasn’t this song used as a memory aid for catechism by Roman Catholics in England during the period 1558 until 1829, at which time Parliament finally emancipated Catholicism there, who were prohibited from ANY practice of their faith by law — private OR public — where each gift is a hidden meaning to the teachings of the faith?
+Question: But wasn’t the 12 Days of Christmas song used as a memory aid for catechism by Roman Catholics in England during the period 1558 until 1829, at which time Parliament finally emancipated Catholicism there, who were prohibited from ANY practice of their faith by law — private OR public — where each gift is a hidden meaning to the teachings of the faith?

 Answer: This is unlikely for several reasons: